masdeseiscaracteres/ugarit/data_science.md

 - gadfly: Julia
 - ggplot2: R
 - Plotly.js: Javascript, built on top of React.js, D3.js and WebGL, wrappers for Python (plotly.py), R (plotly.R)
-- Vega: Javascript, wrappers for Python (Altair)
+- Vega: a visualization grammar in JSON, includes a Javascript runtine API and wrappers for Python (Altair)
 - D3.js: Javascript